-Michigan should host refugee summit, restore confidence in screening
+Michigan should host refugee summit

 The four year-old war in Syria has displaced more than half its population of 22 million.
 Nearly 13 million people have been uprooted, 8 million within the country and 5 million who have fled Syria altogether: 2 million to Turkey, and a million each to Jordan and Lebanon.
 Another million Syrians are trying to migrate to Europe and North America.
 Despite the trauma suffered in its capital, France has declared it will welcome 30,000 refugees.
 But here at home, our government’s pledge to accept 10,000 refugees, barely 1 percent of the absorption rate to Europe, has been met with backlash by the public and politicians alike.